Launch of SpaceX rocket from Florida called off

 Technical and weather-related delays are not uncommon.

 If the latest problem can be found and fixed, the next launch attempt could come on Friday at 5:09 a.m.
-EST/1009 GMT, with the freighter reaching the station on Sunday.
+EST/10:09 a.m., with the freighter reaching the station on Sunday.

 Once the Dragon cargo ship is sent on its way to the station, SpaceX intends to use the rocket’s discarded 14-story first stage for an unprecedented test.
 The booster will use leftover fuel to relight some of its engines, breaking its fall back through the atmosphere and positioning itself to touch down on a 300-by-100-foot (91-by-30-meter) platform stationed off Florida’s east coast.